J. RICKLEY DUMM

 Obviously, there are many other elements and people that factor in besides 'the editor'(s).
 Believe me, it's a lot of hard work and many hours are involved.
 The only make believes are any screening parties and awards ceremonies after the picture's 'in the can'."

-In the meantime, J. Rickley has also published RED PEARL, THE TAKING OF THETA III, and THE SWINGS AT BALFOUR.
-A sixth novel is currently in preparation.
+In the meantime, J. Rickley has also published RED PEARL, THE TAKING OF THETA III, THE SWINGS AT BALFOUR, MACHINE, THE AUTHOR, AGELESS ALIENS & ANGELS, COMPANION, and SLINGSHOTS.